fsboehme/intercom-gpt-bot/README.md

 ## To do:

-- some more testing
+- more testing and prompt optimization
-- send response back to intercom
-- deploy
 - add webhook receiver for new/updated articles
 - switch Chroma to using client/server mode